MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/externaldata-operator.md

 ms.reviewer: mblythe
 ms.service: data-explorer
 ms.topic: reference
-ms.date: 07/15/2019
+ms.date: 07/17/2019
 ---
 # externaldata operator

-Returns a table whose schema is defined in the query itself, and whose data is read from an external raw file.
+The `externaldata` operator returns a table whose schema is defined in the query itself, and whose data is read from an external raw file.

+> [!NOTE]
-Note that this operator does not have a pipeline input.
+> This operator does not have a pipeline input.

 **Syntax**